 Limited in production to only 5000 boxes of 10, the Vega Fina Master 2012 was the last of four new blends added to Vega Fina’s American market line-up in 2012, following the Jose Seijas 2011, Sumum Edicion Especial 2010, and Fortaleza 2.
 Comprised of Dominican Olor and Piloto tobaccos beneath an Ecuadorian Habano wrapper, the Master 2012 was named for its production team, “Grupo de Maestros”, the same skilled stogie team responsible for last years Montecristo Epic Vintage 2007.
-As a fan of the smooth and mild regular Vega Fina, I was quite interested to see what the Master (5×52) had in store.
+As a fan of the smooth and mellow regular Vega Fina, I was quite interested to see what the Master (5×52) had in store.

 The stick was wrapped in a toothy habano leaf with a fair amount of pronounced veins.
 Construction looked good, and pre-light draws gave off a slightly-sweet tobacco taste, but nothing very telling.